 - Washington

-The Future of Cameras in Nursing Homes
+The Future of Cameras to Protect Residents From Nursing Home Abuse

 As more laws about nursing home cameras are considered, lawmakers must strike a balance between the safety and privacy of residents.